Skip to main content

 2000

-Dr. Bob Fisher is hired as president after a successful career as a higher education vice president, professor and economist.
+Dr. Bob Fisher is hired as president after a successful career in higher education as a vice president, professor and economist.

 2003

-Belmont opens the Beaman Student Life Center, Curb Event Center and Maddox Grand Atrium, a $52 million, three-building athletic and student life complex that further illustrates Belmont’s commitment to the student experience, both in and out of the classroom.
+Thanks to Curb’s support, Belmont opens the Beaman Student Life Center, Curb Event Center and Maddox Grand Atrium, a $52 million, three-building athletic and student life complex that illustrates Belmont’s commitment to the student experience, both in and out of the classroom.

 November 2007

-A lawsuit between Belmont and the Tennessee Baptist Convention reaches a mutually agreed upon resolution.
+A lawsuit between Belmont and the Tennessee Baptist Convention reaches a resolution.
 With the settlement, Belmont honors its Baptist heritage but steps forward as an independent, ecumenical Christian university with no denominational ties.

 October 7, 2008